 From there, we headed down the path toward the Walled Garden and the Conservatory.
 We viewed these tall ruby Red Reeds, which were situated on the hillside by the Shrub Garden, as we dashed through the rain toward the Walled Garden.

 Two similar red and yellow towering sculptures adorned the Walled Garden.
 They were quite striking and bright in the darkened garden.
 But I couldn’t help wishing that they had provided some additional lighting so that we could appreciate the sculptures in relation to the landscape.
 Additional lighting would have also been appreciated for safety’s sake.

-Also in the walled garden, flanking the central path near the entrance of the Conservatory, there were two luminous installations entitled Cattails and Copper Reeds.
+Also, in the walled garden, flanking the central path near the entrance of the Conservatory, there were two luminous installations entitled Cattails and Copper Reeds.

 Inside the Conservatory, they’d hung three sculptural chandeliers.
-These gorgeous glass confections still manage to dazzle amidst the hundreds of lush exotic plants including orchids and bromeliads.
+These gorgeous glass confections still manage to dazzle amidst the hundreds of lush exotic plants, including orchids and bromeliads.

 Overall, even though we experienced inclement weather, we had a wonderful day and night at the beautiful Biltmore.
 If you are planning to take in Chihuly at America’s Castle, note that the exhibit ends on October 7th, 2018.
-Also, if you wish to see the sculptures lit up at night, I would advise you visit the garden no later than 6:30 pm when it is dusk, rather than later when it’s pitch dark, as the gardens are not sufficiently lit for optimal viewing or safety.
+Also, if you wish to see the sculptures lit up at night, I would advise you to visit the garden no later than 6:30 pm when it is dusk, rather than later when it’s pitch dark, as the gardens are not sufficiently lit for optimal viewing or safety.

 If you enjoyed this post, you may be interested in:

 Sharing this post with these terrific link parties: